Dynasty-Li/Dynasty-Li.github.io/index.md

 <h2 id="Research-Interests">Research Interests</h2>

 My research interests include Human-Computer Interaction with subfields in Extended Reality (AR/VR/MR), Game Experience, and Responsive/Interactive Environments.
 My research focuses on the subjective reality of living in a responsive environment with extended reality devices.
-In addition, I am interested in analyzing user behavior from physical feedback, as well as subjective user perceptions, through questionnaires and interviews.
-I conduct systematic research and analysis of user habits in real life and virtual and design corresponding software/games in real/augmented reality environments to provide and demonstrate the implications and applications of user-habit research.
+In addition, I am interested in analyzing user behavior from physical feedback, as well as subjective user perceptions through questionnaires and interviews.
+I conduct systematic research and analysis of user habits in real life and virtual and design corresponding software/games in real/augmented reality environments to provide and demonstrate the implications and applications of user-habit research, which I call "Habit-Computer Interaction".

 <h2 id="Awards-&-Honors">Awards & Honors</h2>

+  - A6.
+ACM CHI PLAY 2020 Student Game Design Competition Finalist

+  - A5.
+Research Assistant Fellowship at XJTLU ($1,400)

   - A4.
-2x Special Recognitions for Outstanding Reviews for ISMAR 2020 (06/2020)
+2x Special Recognitions for Outstanding Reviews for ISMAR 2020

   - A3.
-IEEE VR 2020 Best Conference Paper Nominee (5%) (03/2020)
+IEEE VR 2020 Best Conference Paper Nominee (5%)

   - A2.
 Student Representative in Academic Practice Sub-Committee (1 of the Univ.)
 (09/2019 – 09/2020)

   - A1.
 Summer Undergraduate Research Fellowship (SURF) (5% of the Univ.)
-(06/2019 – 09/2019)

   - A0.
 Best Results-Making Team for Great Performance in Summer Social Research (1 of the Univ.)
-(10/2019)

 <h2 id="Extracurricular-Activities">Extracurricular Activities</h2>

   - EA9.
-IEEE ISMAR 2020
+IEEE AIVR 2020
     - Position: Student Volunteer<br />

   - EA8.
 ACM CHI PLAY 2020